foundriesio/docs/source/reference-manual/linux/linux-layers.rst

   KERNEL_IMAGETYPE_beaglebone-yocto = "fitImage"
   KERNEL_CLASSES_beaglebone-yocto = " kernel-lmp-fitimage "

-When adding or changing the LMP BSP configuration values, please use ``meta-subscriber-overrides/conf/machine/include/lmp-factory-custom.inc`` instead, which gets parsed after ``lmp-machine-custom.inc`` and is factory specific.
+When adding or changing the LmP BSP configuration values, please use ``meta-subscriber-overrides/conf/machine/include/lmp-factory-custom.inc`` instead, which gets parsed after ``lmp-machine-custom.inc`` and is factory specific.

-``lmp-machine-custom.inc`` should be used for LMP upstream BSP support only.
+``lmp-machine-custom.inc`` should be used for LmP upstream BSP support only.